 When did Wales separate from England?

 In 1284, King Edward I “The long shanks” annexed Wales making it a Principality of England.
-Under the Laws of Wales acts from 1535–1542 Wales became legally defined territory and the Principality of Wales ended.
+Under the Laws of Wales acts from 1535–1542 Wales became a legally defined territory and the Principality of Wales ended.

 Thanks for visiting DoodleIT